A Short History of Kriya Yoga Meditation

 I met Swamiji in 1987.
 Only when he taught me the Kriya Yoga Meditation technique did I realize that I had already been practicing the Hong Sa form of meditation for over a decade.

-Swamiji was very fortunate to have had the well known and respected Swami Hariharananda Giri as his teacher and guide.
-Swamiji has a rich, deep, intimate and intuitive understanding of spirituality, the scriptures, Vedic Cosmic astrology and Sanskrit.
-Over almost 40 years I have benefited from this lineage.
+Swamiji was very fortunate to have had the widely respected Swami Hariharananda Giri as his teacher and guide.
+He has a rich, deep and intuitive understanding of spirituality, the scriptures, Vedic Cosmic astrology and Sanskrit.

 Where I fit In...!

-By 2016, Swamiji's organisation had grown to encompass scores of students, four schools in as many cities in India, and three ashrams.
+By 2016, Swami Shankarananda Giri's organisation had grown to encompass four general education schools in as many cities in India, and three ashrams.
 The more we accumulate, the more time and energy we have to spend maintaining the same.
 And the less time there is to focus on meditation and writing books.
-I increasingly felt that my energies and focus were not where I wanted them to be and therefore, I left my Guru's organisation.

-After fifty years of practice, I still teach and guide students in the same way as Lahiri Baba and Sri Yukteswar, but validated by my own direct/unbiased experience, as opposed to just theoretical understanding.
+After fifty years of practice, I teach and guide students in the same way as Lahiri Baba and Sri Yukteswar, validated by my own direct/unbiased experience, as opposed to just theoretical understanding.

-I remain indebted to Swamiji for his guidance and many teachings.
+I remain indebted to my Vedic cultural roots and especially the lineage for their teachings and guidance through Swamiji.
 It is a rare gift to have had the occasion to work with Swamiji, one-on-one for so many years whilst writing books, on retreats or just staying at his ashram.